Best USB Microphone for Vocals & Musical Instruments - 2023

 It was developed in partnership with Austrian mic brand Lewitt.
 Those familiar with Lewitt's sound signature will appreciate its polished sound straight from the mic.

 The mic has a single dial that enables control over input gain and headphone volume.
 It also lets you crossfade between computer output and direct monitoring.
-This is particularly useful for singers who prefer to monitor themselves on headphones.
+This is particularly useful for singers who prefer to monitor themselves on headphones, as they record vocals.

 The Elgato Wave:3 produces a natural sound that is almost "broadcast ready" or "mix ready".
 Thanks to its slightly boosted upper frequency that never sounds brittle or brings out nasty resonances in voices.